Yan Bingtao

-Aged 17 years and 284 days, Yan became the youngest player ever to contest a ranking final when he faced Mark Williams at the 2017 Northern Ireland Open; Williams won in a deciding frame.
+Aged 17 years and 284 days, Yan became the youngest player ever to contest a ranking final when he faced Mark Williams at the 2017 Northern Ireland Open, but lost in a deciding frame.
 Yan claimed his first ranking title at the 2019 Riga Masters, becoming the third Chinese player, after Ding Junhui and Liang Wenbo, to win a ranking event.
 He made his Masters debut at the 2021 event, where he defeated John Higgins 10–8 in the final to win his first Triple Crown title.
-Aged 20, Yan became the youngest Masters winner since 19-year-old Ronnie O'Sullivan in 1995.
+Aged 20, Yan became the youngest Masters winner since then-19-year-old Ronnie O'Sullivan won it in 1995.

 In December 2022, the WPBSA suspended Yan from the professional tour amid a match-fixing investigation.
-He was subsequently charged with fixing matches and betting on snooker.
+Following an independent disciplinary tribunal, he was banned from competing professionally until 11 December 2027.

 Career

 Early years

 Yan Bingtao was born on 16 February 2000 in the city of Zibo, in Shandong province, China.
-In December 2011, aged only 11, Yan reached the final of the Zibo City championship.
-The following year, he became Shandong Provincial champion, in Qingdao.